q-posev/ml-tsh/README.md

 #### Currently provided:

-- tsh-driver.py : initializes and laucnes a singlet trajectory with a set of parameters provided from the command line
+- tsh-driver.py : initializes and laucnes a single trajectory with a set of parameters provided from the command line
 - submit-chdb-py.sh : SLURM submission script to go embarrassingly parallel using chdb placement tool at CALMIP computing center (OLYMPE machine, 2020).
 - clean.sh (TO_REMOVE)